SkyPHP/skyphp/README.md

 $this->title = 'Hello World';

-// The js and css files are attached automatically by the html5 template
+// The js and css files for this page are attached automatically by the html5 template
 // $this->js[] = '/pages/test/test.js';
 // $this->css[] = '/pages/test/test.css';